-Dingle perches on the westernmost tip of Ireland — and Europe, for that matter.
-Residents are fond of saying, “The next parish over is Boston.”
-The peninsula offers just the right mix of far-and-away beauty, isolated walks and bike rides, and ancient archaeological wonders — all within convenient reach of its little main town, also called Dingle.
+Dingle is Ireland's westernmost peninsula.
+(Residents are fond of saying, "The next parish over is Boston.")
+It's a scenically gorgeous area perfectly suited to long walks and bike rides, and it's dotted with fascinating remnants of prehistoric Ireland.
+It feels remote, and it is — but its little main town, also called Dingle, has everything you might need.
 The only downside seems to be the 100 inches of rain that falls each year.

-Fishing once dominated Dingle, and the town’s only visitors were students of old Irish ways.
-But tourists and movie makers are well onto Dingle now (two Hollywood features have been filmed here).
-What had been a trickle of fans grew to a flood, as word spread of Dingle’s musical, historical, gastronomical, and scenic charms.
+Fishing once dominated Dingle, and the town's only visitors were students of old Irish ways.
+But tourists and movie makers are well onto Dingle now.
+Though not the first major film to feature Dingle, the filming of a recent Star Wars movie at the tip of the peninsula has once again put this Irish paradise on the big screen.
+What had been a trickle of fans grew to a flood, as word spread of Dingle's musical, historical, gastronomical, and scenic charms.

 Dingle feels so traditionally Irish because it's part of a Gaeltacht, a region where the government subsidizes the survival of the Irish language and culture.
 While English is everywhere, the signs, chitchat, and songs come in Gaelic.
 Even the local preschool boasts that it's "All Gaelic."